Silly-Bytes/hate-java/entry.md

 If you project use, lets say, Eclipse, the other person will have to use it as well if she doesn't want to die trying to maintain it in Netbeans for example.
-Yes it is possible, but you get headaches to.
+Yes it is possible, but you get headaches too.

-Found a nice example in the internet about something you need?
+Found a nice example in the Internet about something you need?
 Great!
 Lets hope it uses the exact same IDE you use though...

 Have you tried to compile an IDE generated project without the IDE?
 If your not